singulatron/superplatform/docs-source/docs/services/user-svc.md

 The user service is at the heart of Singulatron, managing users, tokens, organizations, permissions and more.
 Each service and human on the Singulatron network has an account in the `User Svc`.

 > This page is a high level overview of the `User Svc`.
-For API documentation, please see the [User Svc API documentation](/docs/singulatron/login).
+For more details, please see the [User Svc API documentation](/docs/singulatron/login).

 ## How It Works